taeleenz38/poc-rwa/README.md

 ### Fund Subscription (Deposit)
 - The investor clicks on the 'Deposit' button in the 'INVEST' page.
-- The deposit modal opens, prompting the investor to enter the amount of fund tokens (AYF) they wish to deposit their ERC20 tokens for (stablecoin).
+- The deposit modal opens, prompting the investor to enter the amount of fund tokens (AUDY/AEMF) they wish to deposit their ERC20 tokens for (stablecoin).
 - The investor will sign two transactions (one for spending approval of their ERC20 tokens and one for transferring their ERC20 tokens to the vault).

 ### Fund Pricing